thkruz/ootk-core/README.md

 > An Orbital Object Toolkit in Your Web Browser

-**ootk-core** is the core libraries of [ootk](https://github.com/thkruz/ootk) for doing math related to orbital objects written in TypeScript and built for both CommonJS and ES6 JavaScript or TypeScript. **ootk-core** was developed to simplify the math and let you focus on using the results.
+**ootk-core** is the core libraries of [ootk](https://github.com/thkruz/ootk) for doing math related to orbital objects written in TypeScript and built for JavaScript or TypeScript. **ootk-core** was developed to simplify the math and let you focus on using the results.
 It is the culmination of years of fixes and improvements to other libraries.

 If you would like more functionality the expanded **ootk** library is available free under the AGPL license